covrig/homeassistant-gcharts-card/README.md

       gchart:
         value_template: gchart
 ```
-* Add your sensor to a group..
+* Add the sensor to your group or a new one..
 E.g.:
 ```yaml
 group:
   group_gchart: